Doolin Writers’ Weekend

 A packed programme of special guests, workshops and literary prizes, including four writing awards, Wexford Literary Festival has fast become one of the highlights of the literary calendar.

 Ireland’s International Crime Writing Festival usually held in Dublin in early November.

 The Allingham Arts Festival is a community arts festival which takes place in Ballyshannon, Co.
 Donegal, each November, in honour of the poet William Allingham.

 Set in Westport, County Mayo, is a quirky boutique festival that indulges bookworms and connoisseurs of music, song and poetry.

 Dublin Book Festival

-The Dublin Book Festival is one of Ireland’s most successful and vibrant book festivals, running since June 2005.
-The annual public Festival showcases, supports and develops Irish Publishing by programming, publicising and selling Irish published books, their authors, editors and contributors all in an entertaining, festive, friendly and accessible environment that reflects the creativity and personality of the Irish Publishing sector and its authors.
+The Dublin Book Festival is one of Ireland’s most successful and vibrant book festivals.
+It showcases, supports and develops Irish Publishing by programming, publicising and selling Irish published books, their authors, editors and contributors.
+Held annually in early November at Smock Alley and other venues around the city.

 Full details here: http://www.dublinbookfestival.com/